 If the thick part is compact, it has finite volume.
 Its boundary is also compact, and hence has finitely many connected components.
 Therefore the thin part consists of finitely many star-shaped neighbourhoods of cusps and closed geodesics, each with compact boundary.
 Each such object has finite volume (because it is contained in a bigger abstract truncated cusp with compact base, or a $R$-tube, which has finite volume). \end{proof}

 \begin{cor} Every complete finite-volume hyperbolic manifold $M$ is diffeomorphic to the interior of a compact manifold $N$ with boundary.
-The boundary $\partial N$ consist of flat manifolds. \end{cor} \begin{proof} We have seen in the previous proof that the thick part of $M$ is compact, and the thin part consists of finitely many star-shaped neighbourhoods of cusps and closed geodesics, each with compact boundary.
+The boundary $\partial N$ consists of manifolds that admit some flat structure. \end{cor} \begin{proof} We have seen in the previous proof that the thick part of $M$ is compact, and the thin part consists of finitely many star-shaped neighbourhoods of cusps and closed geodesics, each with compact boundary.

-Every cusp neighborhood has compact base and hence contains a truncated cusp, isometric to $X\times [0,\infty)$ for some flat manifold $X$.
+Every cusp neighbourhood has compact base and hence contains a smaller truncated cusp, diffeomorphic to $X\times [0,1)$ for some closed flat manifold $X$.
 The complement in $M$ of these truncated cusps is compact: it is obtained from the thick part by adding finitely many neighbourhoods of closed geodesics (that are compact) and compact portions of cusp neighbourhoods.
 Each truncated cusp is diffeomorphic to $X\times [0,1)$ and can be compactified by adding $X \times 1$.
 The resulting manifold $N$ is compact with boundary. \end{proof}

-Note that every boundary component $X$ of $N$ has a flat structure, well-defined only up to rescaling, so that some collar of $X$ in $N$ intersects $M$ into a truncated cusp whose boundary is isometric to $X$.
-(Different truncations modify $X$ only by rescaling.)
-A truncated cusp is often called simply a \emph{cusp}: for instance we say that the surface sketched in Fig.~\ref{thick_thin:fig} has two cusps.
+Every boundary component $X$ of $N$ inherits a flat structure, uniquely determined up to rescaling (different truncations modify $X$ only by rescaling.)
+As already mentioned, a truncated cusp is often called simply a \emph{cusp}: for instance we say that the surface sketched in Figure \ref{thick_thin:fig} has two cusps.

 We briefly discuss the effects of Corollary \ref{tame:cor} on low-dimensional manifolds.
 Let $M$ be a complete hyperbolic manifold of finite volume of dimension $n$.
 If $n=2$, the manifold $M$ is diffeomorphic to the interior of a compact surface $N$ with boundary.
 Every boundary component of $N$ is of course a circle.